Azure/azure-policy/samples/GuestConfiguration/installed-application-linux/audit/README.md

-# Audit if an application is not installed inside Linux VMs
+# Audit if specified applications are not installed inside Linux VMs

-This policy definition uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to audit if applications aren't installed in Linux virtual machines.
+This policy definition uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to audit if specified applications aren't installed in Linux virtual machines.
 It's part of a policy initiative that deploys both the **audit** and **deployIfNotExists** policy definitions needed by Guest Configuration.
 Read about the initiative definition [here](../README.md).

 ## Azure Policy Docs